worldbank/OvertureLink-Data-Pipeline/Overture_dump.md

-# Overture Dump Guidance
+# Overture Country Dump Guidance
 Originally this code was built for individual country queries, however, when querying multiple times a local dump can be more efficient.

 We've created the `overture-dump` command for this.
+Instead of a full dump, the command downloads a country's dump for size and speed purposes.
 Below is some guidance on it.
-These dumps can be very large files, so it may take a while on the first run.
+These dumps can be large files, so it may take a while on the first run.

 ## Local Dump Processing:
 - `o2agol overture-dump roads --country afg --download-only` - Download transportation theme dump (one-time)